Bay Ridge–95th Street station

-The Bay Ridge–95th Street station (originally 95th Street–Fort Hamilton station) is the southern terminal station on the BMT Fourth Avenue Line of the New York City Subway.
+The Bay Ridge–95th Street station (originally 95th Street–Fort Hamilton) is the southern terminal station on the BMT Fourth Avenue Line of the New York City Subway.
 Despite the name, the station is located in the neighborhood of Fort Hamilton (as its original name implied) at the intersection of 95th Street and Fourth Avenue in southwestern Brooklyn.
 It is served by the R train at all times.
 Geographically, this station is the westernmost New York City Subway station.

 The station was first planned in 1922 as the first part of an extension to Staten Island through a tunnel under the Narrows.
 Construction began on December 17, 1923, after the construction contractor submitted, withdrew, and resubmitted its bid.
 The station opened on October 31, 1925, but the Staten Island extension was never built due to various funding disputes.
 The platform was lengthened in the 1960s.
+A renovation making the station compliant with the Americans with Disabilities Act of 1990 took place from 2023 until mid-2025.

 History

 Construction and opening

 On August 25, 1922, the Transit Commission directed its chief engineer, Robert Ridgeway, to plan an extension of the Fourth Avenue Line from 87th Street to Fort Hamilton.
 Initially, multiple stations along the extension were considered.
 This extension was to be the first part of an extension to Staten Island through a tunnel under The Narrows.
 On September 12, 1922, a meeting was held by the Transit Commission to determine whether a stop at 91st Street should be included as part of the planned extension.
 Ultimately, no station was built at 91st Street.
 At the meeting it was decided that money for an additional station in between 86th Street and the new terminal at 95th Street would be better spent on an extensive terminal with entrances at 93rd, 94th, and 95th Streets.
 Other extensions were also planned in 1922: a branch of the line running via 86th Street to 18th Avenue to connect with the New Utrecht Line to Coney Island, Route 19, and the future subway under Tenth Avenue, as well as a branch of the line at 67th Street heading to Staten Island, Route 20.